Reassembling the English novel, 1789-1919: Rise of the Text Industry

 Both the linear trend and transitory deviations are modeled by a Gaussian Process.
+A Gaussian process allows us model growth of new novel publication using a simple exponential trend while also permitting us to account for transitory deviations from this trend due to disruptions in the book trade (e.g., economic depressions, wars, cholera outbreaks, and so forth).
 The time series derived from the NSTC (LOCED) and \emph{Publishers' Circular} (PC) make clear that novel publishing experienced several disruptions between 1789 and 1919.
 Time series of the number of books published suggest the influence of events including wars, market panics, and epidemics.
-That the disruptions are transitory is also clear; the text industry always returns to growth.
-Because Gaussian Processes can model both an underlying trend and periodic or transitory deviations, they are a familiar choice in settings similar to this one.
-(In particular, Gaussian Processes are more expressive than models with independent and identically distributed errors such as linear regression.)
-The backbone of our model is a Gaussian Process of the log rate of new novel publication between 1800 and 1919.
-In symbols, the log rate of new novel appearance for year $t = 1, \ldots, T,\, T = 120$ is given by
+That the disruptions are transitory is also clear.
+The text industry always returns to growth.
+Because Gaussian Processes can model both an underlying trend and transitory deviations, they are a familiar choice in settings similar to this one.
+(As Gaussian Processes are covered in detail elsewhere---for example, in \textcite{rasmussen2005gaussian} and \textcite{bishop2007pattern}---we do not describe them in any detail here.)
+The backbone of our model is therefore a Gaussian Process of the log rate of new novel publication between 1800 and 1919.
+In symbols, the log rate of new novel appearance for year $t = 1, \ldots, 120$ is given by

-where the year $t = 1$ is associated with 1800, $t = 2$ with 1801, and so on; $\text{GP}(0, K)$ is a zero-mean Gaussian Process with $120 \times 120$ covariance matrix $K$; and the element $(t, t^\prime)$ of $K$ is given by $k(t, t^\prime)$.
+where the year $t = 1$ is associated with 1800, $t = 2$ with 1801, and so on. $\text{GP}(0, K)$ is a zero-mean Gaussian Process with $120 \times 120$ covariance matrix $K$; and the element $(t, t^\prime)$ of $K$ is given by $k(t, t^\prime)$.